vibe-stack/vcode/src/services/keymaps/README.md

 - Use the utility functions to detect platform
 - Test key combinations on different systems
 - Consider providing alternative key combinations

+### Browser shortcuts being intercepted
+The keymap system includes safety checks to prevent breaking critical browser functionality:

+- **Critical shortcuts** like `Cmd+R` (refresh), `Cmd+Q` (quit), `F12` (dev tools) are never intercepted
+- **`Cmd+W` behavior**: Always intercepted to prevent accidentally closing the browser tab/window.
+Will close editor tabs when available, or safely do nothing if no tabs are open.
+- **Input field shortcuts**: Common editing shortcuts work normally in input fields
+- **Context awareness**: Shortcuts only work in their designated contexts

+If you're experiencing issues with browser shortcuts:
+1. Check if you're in the correct context (editor, explorer, etc.)
+2. Verify that you have files open when using file-related shortcuts
+3. Use the settings panel to disable specific key bindings if needed

 ## API Reference